 2) Sequential Testing: The nature of our problem is analogous to a class of sequential testing problems which involves diagnosing a system by determining the states of its components through a series of tests.
-The dependency of the whole system on its components' states is given by explicit function or via an oracle.
-Existing results include optimal diagnosing strategies on series and parallel systems, double regular systems, etc. See [16] for a comprehensive review.
+The dependency of the whole system on its components' states can be given by explicit function or via an oracle.
+Existing results include optimal diagnosing strategies on series and parallel systems, double regular systems, etc. See [19] for a comprehensive review.
 A special class of sequential testing problems called Stochastic Boolean Function Evaluation (SBFE) have close connection to our problem.
-In SBFE, each component has two states and thus can be considered as a Boolean variable with the system explicitly given by a Boolean function.
-Some research efforts are also directed toward proposing approximation algorithms for evaluation of DNF, CNF and CDNF formulas [17], [18].
-Deshpande et al. [19] propose a general method called the Qvalue approach to approximately solve SBFE problems based on the adaptive submodular framework proposed in [20].
+In SBFE, each component has two states and thus can be considered as a Boolean variable and the system is given by a Boolean function.
+The works in [20] and